strikeraryu/query_police/README.md

     - `caution`

-- `message` - message need to provide the significance of the rule
+- `message` - the message needs to provide the significance of the rule

 - `suggestion` - suggestion on how we can fix the issue
+- `score` - score-related config that will be affected to final query score
+    - `value` - value that will be added to the query score
+    -  `type` - the type of scoring that will be added to the query score
+        - `base`- value
+        - `relative` - value * (amount for that column in query)
+        - `treshold_relative` - (value - (threshold amount)) * (amount for that column in query)

 ### Dynamic messages and suggestion

-We can define dynamic messages and suggestion with variables provided by the engine.
+We can define dynamic messages and suggestions with variables provided by the engine.

-- `$amount` - amount of the value
+- `$amount` - the amount of the value

     - length for string

     - value for number

-    - size for array
+    - size for the array

 - `$column` - attribute name